mshik/mshik.github.io/README.md

 My name is **Shikha Mallick**.
-Here is my personal website.
-The template is forked from [GuangLun2000](https://github.com/GuangLun2000/GuangLun2000.github.io)!
+Here is my personal website!
+The template is forked from [GuangLun2000](https://github.com/GuangLun2000/GuangLun2000.github.io).

 ## Update and News